Take your craft to the Next Stage!

 (NOW ACCEPTING APPLICATIONS FOR FALL ’17 – see further info below)

-This year’s cohort is a stout mix of talent.
-This group of amazing up-and-coming young artists covers the gamut; from spoken word and fine art, to rock and experimental music, to eye-popping digital media and photography.
-Expect to see new performances and media from these artists as they move through the program.
+The 2016 cohort of Abbey Arts’ Next Stage Program – was a stout mix of talent.
+This group of amazing up-and-coming young artists covered the gamut; from spoken word and fine art, to rock and experimental music, to eye-popping digital media and photography.

 Take a look/listen for yourself and help support the next generation of Seattle artists!